Patient Advice and Liaison Service (PALs)

 - To help you get in touch with independent advocacy and support

-- To help you become involved in the way we plan and deliver our services
+- To help you become involved in the way we plan and delivery our services

 Confidential equality monitoring form